AlchemyOptions/docs/filters/alch_options_id_args.md

 //somewhere in functions.php

 function change_alchemy_options_arguments( $args ) {
-    // do something useful with the `$args`, it will contain all of the info about `tabs`, `repeaters` and `options` that will be used to create the Alchemy Options page
+    // do something useful with the `$args`, it will contain all of the info about `tabs` and `options` that will be used to create the Alchemy Options page

     // do not forget to pass them further return $args;